Kids & Family

 Ocala may be best known for its horse farms and natural springs, but the city also has a growing collection of activities and attractions suited for the youngest members of the family.
 Parents and caregivers of toddlers, from newborns through age four, will find indoor play areas for rainy days, splash pads for cooling off in the Florida heat, parks with age-appropriate playground equipment, and educational programs that engage little ones without overwhelming them.
 This guide covers the best options across Ocala and Marion County.

 The Discovery Center in downtown Ocala is purpose-built for young children.
 The facility features hands-on exhibits including water tables, building blocks, a mini grocery store, and sensory play stations that encourage exploration and motor skill development.
 The space is designed with toddler safety in mind, and the exhibits are scaled to small hands and short attention spans.
 For dedicated indoor play, My Little Town Kids provides a climate-controlled play environment with soft structures, imaginative play areas themed as a town with shops and a fire station, and a separate section for crawlers and early walkers.
 Both venues are popular choices when afternoon thunderstorms make outdoor plans impractical.
+Sky Zone Ocala also has a dedicated toddler zone with age-appropriate trampolines and soft-play areas during designated toddler time sessions.

 Outdoor options for toddlers center around Ocala's well-maintained parks and splash pads.
 Tuscawilla Park, located near downtown, has a playground with toddler-sized slides and swings, a seasonal splash pad with gentle water features, and plenty of shaded grass for picnics.
 Jervey Gantt Recreation Complex offers one of the largest playgrounds in the area with equipment separated by age group, plus its own splash pad.
 Sholom Park, a 44-acre botanical garden and nature preserve on the western edge of Ocala, provides flat, paved walking paths that accommodate strollers easily and wide-open lawns where toddlers can run and explore in a safe, peaceful setting.